cs10/sp15/checkoffs.md

 * Please show me your Non-Gauss and Gauss <code>Add all numbers in</code>.
 Which was faster?
 Why?
 * Please show me your <code>Are the numbers of (LIST) distinct?</code> block.
 What is the difference between "Worst-Case" and "Best Case" in terms of Runtime?
 * Of all the runtimes you have discovered thus far, can you rank them from “fastest” to “slowest”?
 Why is runtime important for the programs that we create?`

+---

+## Lab 8: Finch Robots

+## Due: 02/27/15

+Due to the hardware requirements of this lab, it will be worth extra credit and can only be completed during a lab section between 02/18 and 02/20.
+Make sure to attend one of those labs and take part in the section competition in order to receive credit.

 </div>